JHoelli/Awesome-Time-Series-Explainability/README.md

 # Awesome-Time-Series-Explainability
-A curated list of XAI for time series.
-Mostly focused on Post-Hoc Explainability.
+A list of XAI for time series.
+This list focuses (currently) on Post-Hoc Explainability.

 ## Outline